-Unable to read a CD-R or other recordable disc
+Unable to read a CD-R or recordable disc

-Unfortunately this can be a difficult question to answer because of the amount of potential reasons for this issue to occur.
-Below is a listing of several steps and recommendations that can be taken to help identify the cause of the issue or resolve this issue.
+Being unable to read recordable discs can be a difficult issue to resolve because of all the different possible causes of this problem.
+Below is a listing of several steps and recommendations that can be taken to help resolve this issue.

-If Windows Device Manager detects an error on the drive or if it has other drives listed in Device Manager with errors on them remove the device from Device Manager and reboot the computer to let Windows re-initialize the drive.
+If Device Manager detects an error on the drive or if it has any other drives listed with errors, remove them and reboot the computer to let Windows re-initialize the drive.

-If Windows shows no errors, the above steps did not resolve the issue, or you are running a different operating system check with the drive manufacturer for updated drivers.
+If Windows shows no errors, the steps above did not resolve the issue, or you are running an operating system other than Windows, check with the drive manufacturer for updated drivers.

-Not all CD-R disks are compatible with all types and speeds of CD-R drives or other recordable drives (especially earlier CD-R drives).
-Verify the manufacturer gives 100% guarantee for supporting all drives and disc speeds, for example, TDK discs often give a 100% guarantee.
-When in doubt try a different brand of CD-R disc.
+Not all CD-R discs are compatible with all types and speeds of CD-R drives or recordable drives (especially earlier CD-R drives).
+Verify the disc manufacturer gives a 100% guarantee for supporting all drives and disc speeds.
+For example, TDK discs often give a 100% guarantee.
+When in doubt, try a different brand of CD-R disc.

-Pre-mastering software can sometimes produce incorrect tracks due to bugs.
-An incorrect ISO image could be generated, or incorrect sub header codes could be recorded in the case of Mode 2 discs.
+The pre-mastering software can sometimes produce incorrect tracks due to bugs.
+An incorrect ISO image could be generated, or incorrect sub-header codes could be recorded in the case of Mode 2 discs.
 A good way to check whether the incompatibility problems lie with the originating software or with one of the other causes listed above is to test the same disc on several CD-ROM drives.
-If one drive is capable of reading the disc back correctly, chances are that the problem was not in the mastering, but is one or more of the other factors listed.
+If one drive is capable of reading the disc correctly, chances are that the problem was not in the mastering.

 Disc is a recordable disc that the drive or player does not support

 Verify the drive supports the recordable media you are attempting to read.
-Below are some situations to watch out for.
+Below are some situations to consider.

-- Old CD-ROM or early DVD drive - Some early CD-ROM drives and Gen 1 DVD drives (some of the first DVD drives released) do not support CD-R discs or CD-RW discs.
-Not only does this apply to computers but also home entertainment DVD players.
+- Old CD-ROM or early DVD drive - Some early CD-ROM drives and first-generation DVD drives (some of the first DVD drives released) do not support CD-R discs or CD-RW discs.
+Not only does this apply to computers, but also home entertainment DVD players.

-- CD-RW in CD-R or CD-ROM drive - CD-R drives are incapable of reading CD-RW drives.
-If you are using a CD-RW disc verify the drive is a CD-ROM or CD-R drive is capable of reading the disc.
+- CD-RW in CD-R or CD-ROM drive - Some CD-R drives are incapable of reading CD-RW drives.
+If you are using a CD-RW disc, verify the CD-ROM or CD-R drive is capable of reading the disc.

 Disc was created incorrectly

-Make sure you're creating the disc properly.
-For example, a common mistake users make when creating audio CD's that they can listen to in their computer, car, or home stereo is burning the MP3 files or other files directly to the CD as a Data disc and not an Audio disc.
-All this will do is burn the data files to the disc and not create an audio disc.
-This may allow you to listen to the audio files in the computer but will not allow you to listen to the music in the majority of other CD players unless they support MP3 format.
+Make sure you are creating the disc properly.
+For example, a common mistake when creating audio CDs is burning the MP3 files to the CD as a Data disc instead of an Audio disc.
+All this does is burn the data files to the disc and not create an audio disc.
+A data disk with MP3 files may work with a computer but does not always work in CD players unless they support MP3 format.

 Disc or DVD contains media content not supported by the player

-Not all home entertainment DVD players are capable of supporting and playing all the different formats movie files and audio files are stored in.
+Not all home entertainment DVD players are capable of supporting and playing all the different formats of movie and audio files.
 Make sure the format or codec of the movie or audio file you're saving to the CD or DVD is supported by the DVD player.

-If you're computer is capable of playing the files off the DVD but your home entertainment DVD player is not able to play the file it's likely you're encountering this issue.
+If your computer is capable of playing the files off the DVD, but your home entertainment DVD player cannot play the file, you are likely encountering this problem.

-If after reading through the above recommendations you still continue to have the same issue it's possible that the disc is a bad disc.
-Try re-burning the disc and if possible try a different brand of recordable disc.
+If after reading through the recommendations above you continue to have the same issue, it's possible that the disc is defective.
+Try re-burning the disc and if possible, try a different brand of recordable disc.

 Try to close as many unused and open programs on the computer.
-Programs running in the background may cause issues during the burn.
+Programs running in the background may cause issues during the burn process.

-Make sure Device Manager has no device conflicts exist with any of the hardware in your computer.
-If these exist it could be an indication of a resource conflict that may be causing issues.
+Make sure Device Manager doesn't show any device conflicts with the hardware in your computer.
+If conflicts exist, it could be an indication of a resource conflict that may be causing issues.

 Ensure that all power management is disabled on the computer.
-If the computer or a computer component goes into power saving mode during the recording process this can cause issues.
-Additional information about disabling power management
+If the computer or a computer component goes into power saving mode during the recording process, it can cause issues.

-It is recommended that your hard drive is 13 milliseconds or faster access time to keep the memory buffer full.
+It is recommended that your hard drive has a 13 milliseconds or faster access time to keep the memory buffer full.

 If your CD-R is an IDE or EIDE device, it is highly recommended that you have the CD-R drive as the master and not the slave.

 Compression software can cause several issues during the recording process.
-It is recommend that you do not create CDs off of a compressed hard drive.
+It is recommended that you do not create CDs off of a compressed hard drive.